infobip/mobile-messaging-sdk-ios/README.md

 In case of a clean project, your AppDelegate.swift code should look like following:
 <img src="https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Images/app_delegate.png?raw=true" alt="AppDelegate source code example"/>

-If all the steps implemented correctly, run your application on a real device, you should see the logs in Xcode console confirming that the MobileMessaging SDK has been initialized succesfully and the device has been registered on APNS to receive Push messages:
+If all the steps implemented correctly, run your application on a real device, you should see the logs in Xcode console confirming that the MobileMessaging SDK has been initialized successfully and the device has been registered on APNS to receive Push messages:
 ```
 2023-01-28 18:24:16:003 [MobileMessaging] ℹ️ SDK successfully initialized!
 ...